msanders/snipmate.vim/README.rst

 How to install
 ==============

-Unfortunately there are many ways to how to install vim plugins.
-If you don't see your preferred way of installation plugins please consider updating this section.
+Unfortunately there are many ways to install vim plugins.
+If you don't see your preferred way of installation, please consider updating this section.
 Basically, installation consists of 2 simple steps:

 1. Install vim-snipmate